-Communal areas Civarilation aveca visually increased Communal areas Circulation areas visually inspected.
-There is a communal close which has timber doors to the front and rear and a PVC double glazed window.
-There are solid floors and a solid staircase and plastered walls and ceilings.
+Conservatories / porches Visually inspected.
+There is a sun room extension to the rear which has rendered masonry lower walls.
+There are PVC double glazed windows and a similar external door, and the roof is of lean-to design overlaid in polycarbonate sheeting, with PVC cladding internally.
+Communal areas Not applied by Communa areas Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There is a shared brick storage cupboard accessed via a timber door in the communal close, which also has a timber single glazed window.
-No internal access was gained at the time of inspection.
-There is also a shared brick wash house to the rear of the block which has a pitched, timber framed roof structure overlaid in slate.
+There is a brick/timber shed which has a mono-pitched roof structure overlaid in felt, which has been insulated internally.
+There is a timber door and PVC double glazed window.
 Outside areas and boundaries Visually inspected.
-There are private gardens to the front and rear of the property overlaid in areas of lawn and stone chips, some of which forms a driveway to the front.
-There is also a shared drying green to the rear of the block.
-Boundaries are defined by stone walling, fencing and hedging.
+There are private garden grounds to the front, side and rear of the property overlaid in areas of lawn, paving, timber decking and stone chips, some of which forms a driveway.
+Boundaries are defined by masonry walling, some of which incorporates metal railings.
 Ceilings Visually inspected from floor level.
-Plasterboard and lath and plaster lined with areas of PVC panelling.
-Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-A combination of solid construction plastered on the hard, lath and plaster and plasterboard, with areas of PVC panelling.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Lath and plaster and plasterboard lined.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Solid construction plastered on the hard, lath and plaster and plasterboard with areas of timber panelling.
+Elegas including out floors Countries of company the contribution of the c Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction throughout.
+Flooring is predominantly of suspended timber construction with some areas of solid flooring including within the vestibule.
 Various fitted floor coverings exist above.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinary and kitchen fittings Puilt in ounhoards were looked into but no stared items Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel doors, timber skirtings and timber door and window surrounds.
-Kitchen fittings comprise floor and wall mounted units.
+There are timber panel and timber and glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
+Kitchen fittings comprise floor and wall mounted units, with floor mounted units also within the sun room.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fire with tiled surround within the bedroom.
-The flue has been temporarily blocked.
-Any other fireplaces have been removed/covered over.
-Internal decorations Cellars Visually inspected.
-There are paint and tile finishes.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+There is a gas fuel-effect fire within the living room which appears to be vented to one of the remaining chimneys.
+Otherwise, fireplaces have been removed/covered over.
+Internal decorations Visually inspected.
+Internal decorations Visually inspected.
+There are paper, paint and tile finishes.
+Internal decorations Cellars There are paper, paint and tile finishes.
+Cellars There are paper, paint and tile finishes.
+Not applicable.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a hall cupboard.
+If any services are turned off, the surveyor